MicrosoftDocs/data-api-builder-docs/data-api-builder/quickstart-sql.md

     }
     ```

-1. Run the tool with `dab start`.

-    ```dotnetcli
-    dab start
-    ```

-    > [!Note]
-    > By default, the engine uses the `dab-config.json` file is a `DAB_ENVIRONMENT` environment variable is not set.
-Alternatively, you can use `dab start --config <specific-config-file>` to force the engine to use a specific configuration file regardless of the `DAB_ENVIRONMENT` environment variable's value.

-1. Observe that the engine fails to start because the default configuration file doesn't specify a connection string for the SQL Server database connection.

-## Create a development configuration file

-Now, create the environment variables file and a delta configuration file for development-only configuration settings.

 1. Create an `.env` file in the same directory as your DAB CLI configuration files.

 1. Add a `DAB_ENVIRONMENT` environment variable with a value of `Development`.
 Also, add an `SQL_DOCKER_CONNECTION_STRING` environment variable with your database connection string from the first section.
 Replace `<your-password>` with the password you set earlier in this guide.